Shooting the Soul of a Nation

 Tripp’s reply is not recorded in the cables.

-And so, after more than a year of tensions and drama, Soul of a Nation was finally broadcast, late in the evening on January 5 and January 7.
+And so, after more than a year of tension and drama, Soul of a Nation was finally broadcast, late in the evening on January 5 and January 7.

 The film begins with ravishing footage of a private royal ritual, the naming ceremony for the infant Princess Bajrakitiyabha, with Bhumibol symbolically cutting off a lock of her hair and pouring lustral water over her head as a conch shell is blown.